josephthen3320/v-room_docs/docs/user-guide/unity-setup.md

     </tr>
 </table>

-Select all the modules you need - you can refer to the picture below.
+Select all the modules you need - you can refer to the picture below or check the [:material-link: table](#modules-table).

 ![unity-installer-03](..\img\unity-installer-03.png)